We’re not perfect – we know that. We already have people to tell us that.

 Lastly, after years of dealing with many investors and sellers and owners, we find not everyone’s core holding is the same.
 Sometimes what is being sold is no longer in favour to the seller, but very much in favour to the buyer.
 Just because it is for sale does not mean it is broken or flawed or has an impending problem.
 It usually means that it just isn’t quite right for the existing owner, but it will be for the next owner.

 We are in the business of finding that group that covets that property more.
-We optimise “covetedness”.
+We optimize “covetedness”.
 That leads to liquidity, a more crowded trade and perhaps even seller pricing power.

 hallmarks of our approach